stevegmag/webonwater-webonwater/scripts/README.md

 - These scripts are meant for local testing and verification
 - The GitHub Actions workflow handles deployment automatically
 - If deployment fails, try running the debug script to diagnose the issue
+- Always use the TypeScript utilities for referencing assets from the public directory